jmargieh/node-lock/README.md

 # node-lock

 ## Description
-node-lock is a tool for controlling access to a shared resource.
+node-lock is a simple tool for controlling access to a shared resource.
 Commonly, a lock provides exclusive access to a shared resource: only one event loop at a time can acquire the lock and all access to the shared resource requires that the lock be acquired first.

 ## Usage Typescript
 ```typescript